-After Wednesday, 16 May 2018 you can only claim Housing Benefit if you meet one or more of the following criteria.
-If you don't meet these you'll need to claim Universal Credit to get help to pay your rent.
+You can only claim Housing Benefit if you meet one or more of the following criteria.
+If you don't, you'll need to claim Universal Credit instead.

 - You live in temporary or specified accommodation.

-- You're over state pension credit age, or are part of a couple who are both over state pension credit age.
-If you are part of a couple where one is below state pension credit age, the pension age person must make the claim.
+- You're single and over state pension credit age, or are part of a couple who are both over state pension credit age.
+If you are part of a couple where only one of you is below state pension credit age, you must claim Universal Credit to pay for your housing costs instead.

 Find out how to apply for Universal Credit

 You can claim Council Tax Support if you meet all the following criteria: